shashiX07/shashikant-kataria/src/blogs/iit-kharagpur-journey.md

 When I first stepped into IIT Kharagpur, I had no idea how transformative the next few years would be.
 This is my journey of growth, challenges, and the lessons that shaped who I am today.

+## Historical Roots of IIT Kharagpur

+IIT Kharagpur holds a unique place in India’s educational history as the first Indian Institute of Technology, established in 1951.
+What makes its origin even more remarkable is the land it stands on - the former Hijli Detention Camp, a British-era prison where many Indian freedom fighters were once imprisoned.
+After independence, these very buildings were repurposed into classrooms, laboratories, and offices, symbolizing a powerful transition from oppression to education.
+This transformation reflects the vision of a newly independent India that chose knowledge, innovation, and progress as its foundation for the future.

+## Growth and Legacy

+The journey of IIT Kharagpur began modestly with 224 students and 42 professors, but over the decades it has grown into a massive 2100-acre campus, one of the largest university campuses in Asia.
+Today, the institute hosts a diverse academic ecosystem with departments spanning engineering, sciences, management, law, architecture, and humanities.
+Beyond academics, IIT Kharagpur has built a legacy of research, innovation, and leadership, producing generations of engineers, entrepreneurs, researchers, and policymakers who have made significant contributions in India and across the world.

 ## The Beginning: JEE and First Semester

 Getting into IIT KGP was a dream come true.
 The Joint Entrance Examination (JEE) journey taught me resilience, but nothing could prepare me for the intensity of campus life.